We are a cooperative comprising five doctoral and early career researchers, mostly based at the Shakespeare Institute at

-Héloïse Sénéchal set up the KW project following research into the lives of the actors who first brought London commercial drama to life, and has worked extensively on the Heminges family network and litigation they were involved them in the 1620s-1630s.
+Héloïse Sénéchal set up the KW project following research into the lives of the actors who first brought London commercial drama to life, and has worked extensively on the Heminges family network and litigation they were involved in during the 1620s-1630s.
 Her research interests include playhouse culture and personnel 1594-1642; palaeography and archival work; editing plays; the development of Early Modern English.
 She is currently preparing a critical edition of Thomas Dekker's Satiromastix.
 Héloïse is an experienced teacher who has worked with KS3/4/5 learners, as well as undergraduate and postgraduate students.

 Jodie Smith researches cultural memory and the materials of the stage in early British drama.
 More widely, she is interested in the development of the repertory system from the rise of commercial playing in the 1590s, and with exploring this in relation to inter/intra-theatricality and memory.
 She is currently working on the individual biographies of those involved in playmaking and on their familial and community networks.